oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 - That the Entity holding the federation key is a legitimate member of the community implied by membership within a particular federation and can be trusted as such.

-In order for other participants within a federation to trust this Entity, they must trust and accept the policy under which the Entity joined the federation.
+The registration is performed according to a Registration Policy, and in order for other participants within a federation to trust a registered Entity, they must trust and accept the policy under which the Entity joined the federation.
+See (#use_of_registration_policies) below.

-- TODO: Subordinate listing **MUST** be supported ^

-is thus trusted by the federation to

-> Items to cover:
->
-> - The role of a registration entity.
-> - Notification to OP/AS that a new client has been added.
-Out of scope, but should be mentioned.
-> - Registration policy.
-Constraining mechanism ...
-> - ID for policy.
-Supported registration policies.
+If the Federation Registration Entity includes metadata policies in Subordinate Statements, these policies **SHOULD** be limited to fixating descriptive Entity metadata values that were controlled during registration.
+Typically, such values are display names or organizational belonging.
+Constraining other metadata values is the responsibility of the Trust Anchor, see (#metadata_policy_declarations).

+An Intermediate Entity acting as a Federation Registration Entity and compliant with this profile **MUST** expose a subordinate listing endpoint as defined in [@!OpenID.Registration, section 8.2].

 ## Use of Registration Policies {#use_of_registration_policies}

+A Federation Registration Entity that creates a Subordinate Statement for an Entity follows a set of rules, described by a Registration Policy, during the registration process.
+Such rules may comprise:

+- Checks to ensure that the organization behind the Entity has entered into the required agreements necessary for federation membership.

+- Checks to ensure that the individual requesting that the Entity be added to the federation is authorized to do so, for example by validating that the person is authorized to represent the organization that owns the Entity.
+This may also involve requirements on the authentication strength for the Entity administrator.

+- Checks to determine the ownership of domains.
+This is especially important when Entity Configuration Hosting is supported, see [@!OpenID.Federation.Hosting, section 4.1].

+- Assertions that Entity informational metadata parameters such as `organization_name` and `display_name` contain values that correspond to the organization behind the Entity.

+It is **RECOMMENDED** that federation deployments compliant with this profile define Registration Policy URIs for the policies that are used for registering Entities, and that Federation Registration Entities include the `registration_policy` Claim as defined by [@!OpenID.Federation.RegPolicy].

 # Resolving Metadata and Trust Marks {#resolving_metadata_and_trust_marks}

-- Top down - refer to draft

-> - Resolving Trust Chains and Metadata
->    - Requirements for resolvers
+As described in (#use_of_resolvers), this profile recommends the use of Federation Resolvers to resolve peer metadata and Trust Marks.
+This section defines requirements and recommendations for both Entities implementing a Federation Resolver and Entities using a Federation Resolver.

+## Federation Resolver Requirements {#federation_resolver_requirements}

+A Trust Anchor or an Intermediate Entity that provides a `federation_resolve_endpoint` is regarded to be a Federation Resolver.

+This section extends the requirements specified in [@!OpenID.Registration, section 8.3] with the following statements:

+A Federation Resolver **MAY** include Trust Marks that are not present in an Entity's Entity Configuration.
+It can do so by communicating directly with a Trust Mark Issuer.

+A> This functionality may be useful in cases when Trust Marks are being used a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.

+The requirements for the resolve response `exp` Claim given in [@!OpenID.Registration, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
+If a Trust Mark instance for the Entity is being resolved is either expired, or has a validity that is shorter than the validity of the Trust Chain, it is **RECOMMENDED** that the resolver obtains a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.

+A> By following this requirement, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
+This reduces the frequency of resolve requests, as longer-lived responses are more amenable to caching by consuming parties.

+## Using a Federation Resolver {#using_a_federation_resolver}

->    - Requirements for caching and handling the resolve response
+A> TODO: Requirements for caching and handling the resolve response

->    - A consumer must not trust a response longer than its validity
+A> TODO: A consumer must not trust a response longer than its validity, or?

->    - Resolver builds from top down!
->    - Limitation: Trust chains must be included according to the spec, but is not needed in most cases.
+A> TODO: Limitation: Trust chains must be included according to the spec, but is not needed in most cases.
+Mention that most consumers can ignore.

-> - Simplest way for handling trusted certs - only to resolver.
+A> Trust to the resolver if not TA.

 # Trust Marks {#trust_marks}